-Appendix B: Reasons for Not Pursuing Action Plan Measures
+Appendix B: Reasons for not pursuing action plan measures

-Table B.1 - Action Plan Measures Not Pursued and the Reasons for that Decision
+Table B.1 - Action plan measures not pursued and the reasons for that decision

+Bypass.

-Action category Action description Reason action is not being pursued (including Stakeholder views) Bypass Has been discussed for many years, Chideock Bypass Working Group set up to explore routes etc Requires government decision through Road Investment Strategy.
-Excluded from Action Plan because could not be implemented in a time frame which would bring forward achievement of objectives.
+Has been discussed for many years, Chideock Bypass Working Group set up to explore routes etc

+Requires government decision through Road Investment Strategy.

+Excluded from action plan because could not be implemented in a time frame which would bring forward achievement of objectives.
 Also, from a funding perspective, it is not proportionate to the number of properties affected.

-Charging Zone (Clean Air Zone)/ Toll Road Measure to charge vehicles which do not achieve a specific emissions limit.
-Could include either just HGVs, HGVs and buses, HGVs, buses and LGVs or all vehicles.
-Highways England is not currently able to introduce a CAZ on any part of the Strategic Road Network.
-Platooning Alternate single lane traffic flows in different directions (with traffic held at traffic lights) Modelling showed that the proposed scheme would lead to unacceptable levels of congestion.
-Average queue lengths were estimated to be over 4km in both the eastbound and westbound directions with associated increases in travel times of 467% in the eastbound and 373% in the westbound direction.
-Eco Barriers Use of vegetation or manmade barriers to act as a barrier to pollution at property facades Not enough space on the pavement to fit barriers.
-Recent report by AQEG suggest mixed results in relation to air quality improvements.
-Reduction of Exposure Provide double/ triple glazing and ventilation to houses within AQMA In some cases not feasible as listed properties, expensive action which does not tackle the source of pollution.
-Land Use Planning No further development in AQMA until pollution returns to acceptable levels.
+Charging zone (clean air zone)/ toll road.

+Measure to charge vehicles which do not achieve a specific emissions limit.

+Could include either just heavy goods vehicles, heavy goods vehicles and buses, heavy goods vehicles, buses and light goods vehicles or all vehicles.

+Highways England is not currently able to introduce a clean air zone on any part of the Strategic road network.

+Platooning.

+Alternate single lane traffic flows in different directions (with traffic held at traffic lights)

+Modelling showed that the proposed scheme would lead to unacceptable levels of congestion.

+Average queue lengths were estimated to be over 4km in both the eastbound and westbound directions with associated increases in travel times of 467 percent in the eastbound and 373 percent in the westbound direction.

+Eco Barriers.

+Use of vegetation or manmade barriers to act as a barrier to pollution at property facades

+Not enough space on the pavement to fit barriers.

+Recent report by air quality expert group suggest mixed results in relation to air quality improvements.

+Reduction of Exposure.

+Provide double/ triple glazing and ventilation to houses within Air Quality Management Area

+In some cases, not feasible due to properties being listed.
+An expensive action which does not tackle the source of pollution.

+Land use planning.

+No further development in air quality management area until pollution returns to acceptable levels.

 This does not align with any planning policy (local or national) and hence would be unlawful.

+Anti-idling.

-Anti-Idling Introduce signs to asking motorists to turn their engine off when stationary Although it is acknowledged that for carbon dioxide emissions turning off the engine is beneficial, for NOx the balance between eliminating emissions that would have been released during idling and the possibility of increased emissions on restart will depend on the aftertreatment technology and engine management system of each individual vehicle, but it is thought that the times spent stationary in Chideock will generally not be long enough ensure a benefit for NOx emissions of turning off engines.
+Introduce signs to asking motorists to turn their engine off when stationary Although it is acknowledged that for carbon dioxide emissions turning off the engine is beneficial, for nitrogen oxides the balance between eliminating emissions that would have been released during idling and the possibility of increased emissions on restart will depend on the aftertreatment technology and engine management system of each individual vehicle, but it is thought that the times spent stationary in Chideock will generally not be long enough ensure a benefit for nitrogen oxides emissions of turning off engines.

 This will be reviewed as more information on the benefits of turning off engines emerges.

+Demolition of properties.

-Demolition of Properties Remove exposure by demolishing relevant properties in Chideock In some cases not feasible as listed properties, expensive action which does not tackle the source of pollution.
+Remove exposure by demolishing relevant properties in Chideock

+In some cases, , not feasible due to properties being listed.
+An expensive action which does not tackle the source of pollution.